DevMsCode/Tear8/README.md

 # Tear
 Tear is a Rust library that enables you to create your own fantasy console using winit and pixels.

-## Features 📝
-- **Customizable Fantasy Console:** Build your game development environment inspired by vintage consoles.
-- **Pixel Graphics:** Use pixels to easily manipulate pixels on the screen.
-- **Easy Integration:** Seamlessly integrate the library into your Rust applications.

 ## Quick Example ⚡

 ```rust